Hojis-Honor-Guild/Accountabuddie/README.md

 ---

-*🦥 Hoji's been on this branch the whole time.
-The Guild is waiting.
+🦥 Hoji’s been on this branch the whole time.
+The Guild is being built.
+Are you ready to be part of it?
-Are you ready?*